fanil-z/islam-wiki/islam-wiki/docs/source/chronology_main.rst

 Humans are created between angels and animals.
 Angels dont have their own desires they only worship Allah. and animals are living on their instincts and dont worship Allah as the angels so. and if human beings incline to instincts, they become worse than animals. and if they incline towards worshipping Allah, they become better than angels.
 Adam was the last of Allah's creations.

+about 70 years ago there was a consensus in the scientific world that the universe is eternal, which contradicts the Quran that says Allah started the universe. and after 20 years more cosmic data came and scientists accepted that the Big Bang Theory make more sense.